Why I no longer recommend vBulletin 4 to my clients. A horrible product to upgrade to without an option to roll back either

 Being a die-hard fan of vBulletin for almost 5 years (See here) I am yet to upgrade any of my forums to vBulletin 4 and it is not that I have not tried but I just could not get it working the way I wanted it to be.

-I did order vBulletin 4 in pre order offer on Oct 17, 2009 and have not used it till date on my MBA Forum
+I did order vBulletin 4 in a pre-order offer on Oct 17, 2009, and have not used it till date on my MBA Forum

 In my opinion, the new vBulletin team (Remember vBulletin is not owned by Jelsoft now but by Internet Brands) is just putting out a horrible product.
-Being a developer I can understand that when the original developers of the product are not working on it anymore, there are bound to be a difference in the product development approaches but the actual problem is new vB Team is not accepting that there even is a problem.
+Being a developer I can understand that when the original developers of the product are not working on it anymore, there is bound to be a difference in the product development approaches.
+The actual problem is the new vB Team is not accepting that there even is a problem.

 Horrible Front End Design Control

 They have just too many issues when it comes to the front end template system.

 Creating new templates with the Style Generator does not even generate a theme using the color selected.
 Needless to say, selecting the color in the Style generator can be an issue for even experts.

 You are left to modify a lot of style vars to match the color code especially member pages and other login forms.
 Editing each of those is a hell of a task where you have to find thousands of variables at various places to update. vB team does not consider this as a bug which should be fixed on a priority basis.